yringler/rocket2anki/README.md

 # Rocket -> anki import file

 ## Overview
 This is a quick little node script I threw together to create anki decks for rocket.
-It isn't easy to use unless you happen to be a web developer.
+It also uses the rocket audio for all vocabulary.
+Note that it isn't easy to use unless you happen to be a web developer.
+It also isn't particularly well written;
+I kinda just slapped it together.

 You get a deck file, which has a bunch of decks inside it
 1. All lessons except survival kit